-Coroner's verdict on death of Louis Edgar in 2016 Kaikoura quake
+Coroner's verdict on death of Louis Edgar in 2016 Kaikōura quake

 "I could see the remains of the top storey on the bedroom area."

-Margaret Edgar was later rescued from the debris of the flattened home and was taken to Kaikoura Hospital.
+Margaret Edgar was later rescued from the debris of the flattened home and was taken to Kaikōura Hospital.

 She died in April 2017 - the same year in which she turned 100.